 Tvheadend on Linux-based computer

-I would recommend using a separate back-end as a TV server as it adds flexibility when you want to watch live TV from several devices such as Raspberry Pi and bedroom HTPCs.
-One way is to integrate Network Attached Storage and TV server into the same computer.
+I would recommend using a separate back-end as a TV server, as it adds flexibility when you want to watch live TV from several devices, such as Raspberry Pi and bedroom HTPCs.
+One way is to integrate a Network Attached Storage and TV server into the same computer.
 I have previously covered installation procedure in detail using an unRAID server with Tvheadend.

 Alternatively, you can use a Linux-based OpenELEC operating system or Raspbmc on Raspberry Pi that comes with pre-installed Tvheadend server.